EchoMAV/docs/docs/echopilot_ai.md

 ## Mounting an NVMe SSD

 The EchoPilot AI includes an M.2 Key-M slot for a size 2230 NVMe SSD.
-We recommend a PCIe Gen. 4 NVMe SSD, such as the Kingston OM3PGP41024P-A0 or equivalent.
+We recommend a PCIe Gen. 4 NVMe SSD, such as the Western Digital SN740 (SDDPTQD-1T00), Western Digital Industrial Series (SDBPTPZ-1T00-XI) or Kingston OM3PGP41024P-A0 for applications in the 0-70°C range.
+Please be aware that most consumer NVMe SSDs have a commercial temperature rating (0-70°C).
+We recommend industrial rated devices for high-risk or high-valued use in uncrewed systems.

+The NVMe is power by a dedicated supply, 3A.

 To add an NVMe SSD to an EchoPilot system, first power off the system and install the SSD using a M2x3mm wafer head screw.